-As a matter of good governance and also to be in line with Group Remuneration Policy, the bonuses of the General Manager and the Heads of the Luxembourg (if any) and London Offices cannot be calculated on individual quantitative objectives (criteria 3 in § 7.2.2. above).
+As a matter of good governance and also to be in line with Group Remuneration Policy, the bonuses of the Conducting Officers cannot be calculated on individual quantitative objectives (criteria 3 in § 7.2.2. above).
 As they work for the global interest of the Company and not just for one function, their bonus should instead take into account the global performance of the Company instead of criteria 3.
 The criteria 1 and 2 remain applicable.
-It is however noted that, given the small size of EGI, the General Manager and the Office Heads may exercise other functions (commercial, fund management...) which qualify them for bonuses based on quantitative criteria.
+It is however noted that, given the small size of EGI, a Conducting Officer may exercise other functions (commercial, fund management...) which qualify them for bonuses based on quantitative criteria.
 In such case, see § c. below.